kurawlefaraaz/Soft-Skills/Introduction.md.md

 	: Skills such as confidence, courage and social nature which are present from birth.
 These skills can be improved.

 - Interpersonal Skills:
-	: These are the skills which are used to when
+	: These are the skills which are used to when you interact or communicate with others.
+Skills such as communication skill, leadership skills, and decision- making skill are

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTA1ODQ5MTgsNDY4ODkyODc0LDc5NT
+eyJoaXN0b3J5IjpbMTUxMjM3MDkzMyw0Njg4OTI4NzQsNzk1Mj
-I3MDY4OV19
+cwNjg5XX0=
 -->